Things to Know Before Pulsed Dye Laser Treatment

 Treatment Should Not Damage Surrounding Tissue

-One of the biggest concerns people have about this type of laser treatment is whether or not it will damage the surrounding tissue.
-It is important to know that the pulses of light used in pulsed dye laser therapy are very precise and can be tailored to specific areas of the skin.
+One of the biggest concerns people have about this type of laser treatment is whether or not it will damage the surrounding skin.
+It is important to know that the pulses of light used in pulsed dye laser therapy are a very precise laser beam and can be tailored to specific areas of the skin.
 This means that the treatment should not cause any damage to the surrounding tissue.

 Treatment Requires One to Four Pulsed Dye Laser Sessions

-Most people require one to four pulsed dye laser sessions to achieve the desired results.
+Most people require one to four pulsed dye laser light sessions to achieve the desired results on the treated skin, although it can depend on the laser parameters used.
 It is important to note that the number of sessions required may vary depending on the treated condition.
-The sessions should be spaced out evenly, about two weeks between each one.
+The sessions are typically only a few minutes, but the multiple sessions should be spaced out evenly, about two weeks between each one.

 Some Risks Are Involved

-As with any medical treatment, there are some risks associated with pulsed dye laser therapy.
+As with any medical treatment, there are some risks associated with pulsed dye laser therapy (PDL treatments).
 Some of the potential risks include:

 • Scarring